Will Rogers: Texas memorials

 A casting of Riding into the Sunset stands at the entrance to the main campus quad at Texas Tech University in Lubbock, Texas.
 This memorial was dedicated on February 16, 1950, by Rogers' longtime friend, Amon G. Carter.
 Another casting is held at the Will Rogers Memorial in Claremore, and a casting is located at the entrance of the Hilton Anatole in Dallas.

 Washington State and Alaska memorials

+Before heading up to Alaska, Rogers played polo at a field in Seattle.
+This was his "last ride" on a horse, so a monument was erected next to the field in 1938.
 A small monument at the Renton airport commemorates the starting point of the fatal 1935 Post-Rogers flight.
 A memorial is also located within the city of Utqiagvik (formerly Barrow), Alaska.

 National tributes

-In 1936, the NVA Hospital located in Saranac Lake, New York was renamed as the Will Rogers Memorial Hospital by the National Vaudeville Artists association.
+In 1936, the NVA Hospital located in Saranac Lake, New York, was renamed as the Will Rogers Memorial Hospital by the National Vaudeville Artists association.

 On November 4, 1948, the United States Post Office commemorated Rogers with a three-cent postage stamp.
 In 1979, it issued a United States Postal Service 15-cent stamp of him as part of the "Performing Arts" series.

 In 1976, Rogers was among the historical figures depicted in the artwork Our Nation's 200th Birthday, The Telephone's 100th Birthday by Stanley Meltzoff for Bell System.